mixonic/rfcs/text/0000-module-unification-namespaces.md

   `{{component}}` helper does not know until runtime what component is being invoked, staticly un-used identifiers must be retained for possible dynamic invocation.
+* Because duplicate declarations are not permitted (you cannot `{{use}}` two things with the import binding `Select` without renaming one of them) Once an addon has claimed a name in a prelude the app will not, in its own templates, be able to write `{{use}}` for that name without a re-assignment.

 ### Implicit packages for services